Bill O'Reilly (political commentator): Radio work

-The Daily Show
+The Daily Show with Jon Stewart

 From 2001 to 2015, O'Reilly appeared on The Daily Show with Jon Stewart fifteen times.
 Stewart also appeared as a guest various times on The O'Reilly Factor.
 In 2011, Stewart described O'Reilly as "the voice of reason on Fox News", comparing him to "the thinnest kid at fat camp".

 In 2012, Stewart joined O'Reilly in a debate for charity entitled, The Rumble in the Air-Conditioned Auditorium at George Washington University.
-The New York Times remarked that O'Reilly and Stewart "have been guests on each other’s programs since 2001" but "rarely agree on anything except their mutual respect for each other".
+The New York Times remarked that O'Reilly and Stewart "have been guests on each other's programs since 2001" but "rarely agree on anything except their mutual respect for each other".
 In 2014, Stewart debated him on the belief of white privilege.
 During the debate O'Reilly exclaimed, "You think I'm sitting here because I'm white?
 What are you, a moron?
 I'm sitting here because I'm obnoxious, not because I'm white!".

 In 2015, O'Reilly briefly appeared on Stewart's final show as host of The Daily Show.
 O'Reilly joked, "Have fun feeding your rabbits, quitter!"
 O'Reilly also wrote a lengthy appreciation for Stewart in Deadline Hollywood writing, "[Stewart] will leave a void in the world of political satire.
 Undeniably, Jon Stewart was great at what he did.
 Whatever that was."

+In 2024, when Stewart returned to The Daily Show for the 2024 United States presidential election, he invited O'Reilly to appear on the show following the assassination attempt on former President and candidate Donald Trump.